Ma Lab of Statistical Genomics

-The Ma Lab at Fred Hutchinson Cancer Center specializes in statistical and computational methods for microbiome data.
-We employ a variety of statistical learning methods, ranging from dimensionality reduction, graphical models, and high-dimensional inference, to address the analytical challenges faced with interpreting complex metagenomic data.
+The Ma Lab at Fred Hutchinson Cancer Center specializes in statistical and computational methods for genomic data, in particular microbiome data.
+We employ a variety of statistical learning methods, ranging from dimensionality reduction, graphical models, and high-dimensional inference, to address the analytical challenges faced with interpreting omics data.
 The long-term goals of our research are to enhance biomarker discoveries through powerful and robust statistical inference, and to translate these findings to advance clinical research.

 As Chair of the ASA Section on Statistics in Genomics and Genetics, I am pleased to announce the 2025 Distinguished Student Paper Award Competition.
 Papers considered in this competition should contain methodological innovations and/or novel applications of statistical and computational methods to problems arising in genetics and genomics.
 Three to six awards will be given.